Who Is David Schwimmer?

 After graduation, Schwimmer formed the Lookingglass Theatre Company in Chicago and tried to scrape by as an actor.
 He kept the dream alive with recurring roles on the TV shows L.A.
 Law, The Wonder Years and NYPD Blue, and in small films such as Crossing the Bridge (1992), Twenty Bucks (1992) and The Waiter (1993).
 During this period, he was cast opposite Henry Winkler in a new sitcom called Monty.
 While it seemed to be the actor’s big break, the show was canceled after only a few episodes, and Schwimmer vowed that it would be his last comedy series.

 Superstardom: Playing Ross Geller on 'Friends' and More

-After deciding to try comedy again, Schwimmer scored his breakthrough in 1994 playing the role of Ross Geller on the new NBC series Friends.
+After deciding to try comedy again, Schwimmer scored his big break in 1994 playing the role of Ross Geller on the new TV series Friends.
 Schwimmer was the first actor cast on the ensemble show, and he instantly inhabited the nerdy, neurotic character.
 He was nominated for an Emmy Award during the show’s first season, and more accolades for both Schwimmer and the cast followed.
 A massive hit, Friends anchored NBC’s comedic Thursday night lineup and turned the entire cast into overnight stars.

 For Schwimmer, the newfound fame led to increased opportunities on the big screen.
 The Pallbearer (1996) was Schwimmer’s first starring film role, and on its heels came Breast Men (TV-1997), Kissing a Fool (1998) and Six Days Seven Nights (1998).
 While these movies failed to achieve box-office gold, Schwimmer rode the Friends train for several more years, until the show’s conclusion in 2004.